-Parsley is widely used as an herb, spice or vegetable in European, American and Middle Eastern cooking, but many people are not aware of the valuable nutritional properties of this amazing plant.
-Moreover, both leaf parsley and root parsley have their own benefits and are used not only for cooking but also as treatments.
+Parsley is widely used as an herb, spice or vegetable in European, American, and Middle Eastern cooking.
+Still, many people are not aware of the valuable nutritional properties of this amazing plant.
+Moreover, leaf and root parsley have their own benefits and are used for cooking and as treatments.

 While leaf parsley is often used in British and American cuisine, such is not the case for the root.
 However, it is common in Central and Eastern European cooking, where it is used in soups and stews.
-Sadly, boiled root parsley is losing at least a half of the vitamins it contains (C, E and B complex).
+Sadly, boiled root parsley is losing at least a half of its vitamins (C, E and B complex).
 The good news is that the vitamins that remain in root parsley after boiling are assimilated by the organism more easily.
-Nutritionists recommend consuming raw root parsley, as juice or in salads.
+Nutritionists recommend consuming raw root parsley as juice or in salads.
 Here are a few benefits of root parsley:

-Fights against cancer: Root parsley contains two substances (falcarinol and falcarindiol) which have anti-cancer properties and reduce the negative effects of chemotherapy.
-Recommended treatment: 100 ml root parsley juice mixed with 500 ml carrot juice, consumed every day for three months.
+Fights against cancer: Root parsley contains two substances (falcarinol and falcarindiol) that have anti-cancer properties and reduce the negative effects of chemotherapy.
+Recommended treatment: 100 ml root parsley juice mixed with 500 ml carrot juice, consumed daily for three months.

 Natural allergy relief: Due to its anti-inflammatory properties, parsley acts as an antihistamine and quells common allergy symptoms such as skin itchiness and runny noses.
 Recommended treatment: 50 ml of root parsley juice, mixed with 400 ml of carrot juice, consumed every day for 2-4 weeks.

 Helps you get fit: Mash a parsley root and boil it for 8-10 minutes in 1 cup of water (decoction).
 Drink this beverage daily, 10 minutes before each meal.
 It will lower your appetite, regulate your digestion and eliminate excess water.